leeprovoost/go-rest-api-template/README.md

 ### Operations on our (mock) database

-I wanted to create a template REST API that didn't depend on a database, so started with a simple in-memory database that we can work with.
+I wanted to create a template REST API that didn't depend on a database, so started with creating a simple in-memory database that we can work with.
+I admit that this was mainly to satisfy my own curiosity.
+I might change that in the future to using an off-the-shelve in-memory Go database.

 The good thing is that this will be the start of a so-called data access layer that abstracts away the underlying data store.
 We can achieve that by starting with creating an interface (which is a good practice in Go anyway).
 Note the use of the -er at the end of the interface name, as per Go convention.

 Open the `database.go` file and you will see: